District Health Boards

 The DHB sector has its own national committee and a seat on the PSA Executive Board.
 This ensures your sector has a voice at all levels of PSA decision-making.

-The APHT MECAs expire on the 31st October 2020 and we are preparing to bargain for a new agreement.
+In addition to advancing our pay equity claims we still have to renew our APHT MECAs which expire Octobre 31st this year and we are preparing to bargain for a new agreement.

 Ngā Pou Mana define Tangata Whenua Allied Health as "the broad range of therapies, rongoā, scientific and technical workforce, researchers, teachers and students - both regulated, self-regulated, non-regulated, legislated and emerging workforces, and those that have a mātauranga Māori or kaupapa Māori foundational approach to hauora."